Posted by Early Growth

 Lastly, here are some of the panel’s favorite resources for putting together pitch decks:

-Inside Silicon Valley: How The Deals Get Done, by Marc Phillips
+Inside Silicon Valley: How The Deals Get Done

 And as always, work your network: including advisors, other founders, and contacts at incubators, accelerators, and coworking spaces for introductions to VCs.